ubuntu-mate/ubuntu-mate.org/pages/how-to-verify-downloads.md

 ---

-### On other GNU/Linux distributions
+### On GNU/Linux distributions: GtkHash (GUI)

-#### Using a graphical tool: GtkHash

-If GtkHash isn't installed, you can install it via your distribution's software manager.
+This method uses an application called **GtkHash**.
+This can be installed via your distribution's software manager.

  * Launch **GtkHash**
  * Select ISO in _File_ chooser